ivan006/b-python-course/GNotes.md

 	- Your pythonanywhere site (using the link to your app)
 - Action
 	- Check for errors

+### Allow host

+- Orient to (if you get disalled host error)
+	- first_project\first_project\settings.py on your PC
+	- The "ALLOWED_HOSTS = []" line
+- Action
+	- Add "ivan006.pythonanywhere.com" and "127.0.0.1" to the array
+	- Commit and push this file to the repo
+- Orient to
+	- py-anywhere terminal
+	- Then to the "b-python-course" folder
+- Action
+	- run "git pull"
+- Orient to
+	- Python anywheres web tab
+- Action
+	- Click "Reload ivan006.pythonanywhere.com"

+### Turn off debug mode

 - Orient to (if you get disalled host error)
 	- first_project\first_project\settings.py on your PC
 	- The "ALLOWED_HOSTS = []" line